Getting Car Insurance with Kids: A Guide

 Because car insurance is priced by ZIP code, their full-time residence should be listed on the policy.

-See below for the cheapest car insurance companies for a family of two parents and a 17-year-old driver.
+See below for the cheapest car insurance companies for a 17-year-old driver.

-The above data reflects a general profile and won’t necessarily fit you.
-Use it as a jumping-off point and begin your search with GEICO and State Farm, but don’t end it there.
-Comparing car insurance rates every six months is the best way to make sure you find a cheap rate.
-See more info on our methodology here.
+The above data reflects a general profile (methodology) and won’t necessarily fit you.
+Use it as a jumping-off point and begin your search with USAA or GEICO, but don’t end it there.
+Comparing real car insurance quotes based on your unique driving profile every six months is the best way to make sure you find a cheap rate.

 Below are some frequently asked questions regarding car insurance and kids.